Child's Play (2019 film): Plot

-Multinational Kaslan Corporation has just launched Buddi, a revolutionary line of high-tech dolls designed to be lifelong companions to their owners, learning from their surroundings, and acting accordingly via artificial intelligence, quickly becoming a worldwide success.
-At a Kaslan assembly factory in Vietnam, an overworked employee is fired by his supervisor for unsatisfactory performance.
-In retaliation, he sabotages the Buddi doll that he is assembling by disabling all of its safety protocols before committing suicide.
-The doll is packaged alongside others for its international delivery.
+Multinational Kaslan Corporation has just launched Buddi, a revolutionary line of high-tech dolls designed to be lifelong companions to their owners, learning from their surroundings, and acting accordingly via artificial intelligence.
+It quickly becomes a worldwide success.
+At a Kaslan assembly factory in Vietnam, an overworked employee is fired and verbally abused by his supervisor.
+In retaliation, he sabotages a Buddi doll by disabling all of its safety protocols before committing suicide.

 In Chicago, widowed retail clerk Karen Barclay and her twelve-year-old hearing-impaired son Andy have moved into a new apartment.
-In an attempt to cheer Andy up about the relocation and the presence of her new boyfriend Shane, Karen blackmails her boss to procure a Buddi doll, giving it to Andy as an early birthday gift.
-It is revealed to be the tampered one.
+In an attempt to cheer Andy up about the relocation and the presence of her new boyfriend Shane, Karen blackmails her boss to procure a defective Buddi doll; it is revealed to be the tampered one.
 Once activated, the doll names himself "Chucky" and becomes attached to Andy.
-Over time, Chucky helps him to befriend two other children, Falyn and Pugg, but also begins to display violent tendencies.
-He tries to strangle the Barclays' cat after it scratches Andy and, while he and his friends gleefully watch The Texas Chainsaw Massacre 2, Chucky starts mimicking the violence, approaching the trio with a kitchen knife before Andy disarms him.
+Chucky helps him befriend two other children, Falyn and Pugg, but also begins to display violent tendencies.

-When Andy arrives home the next morning, he finds that his cat is dead.
-Chucky admits to having killed it so that it would not hurt Andy again.
-Karen locks the doll in a closet, but he escapes and terrorizes Shane, which leads him to confront Andy.
-Misunderstanding Andy's pleas for Shane to disappear, Chucky follows him to his home, where it is revealed that Shane is married with children and is having an affair without Karen knowing.
-While Shane is outside taking down Christmas lights, Chucky shifts the ladder he's using, breaking his legs, and activates a cultivator that scalps and kills him before stabbing the body repeatedly.
-The following day, Chucky delivers Shane's skinned face as a gift to a horrified Andy.
+Chucky kills the Barclays' pet cat after it scratches Andy and then terrorizes Shane, which leads him to rudely confront Andy.
+Misunderstanding Andy's pleas for Shane to disappear, Chucky follows him to his home, where it is revealed that Shane is married with children.
+Chucky breaks Shane's legs and activates a cultivator that scalps and kills him.
+He delivers Shane's skinned face as a gift to a horrified Andy.